-I really enjoyed my first visit to Lisbon and hope to go back.
+I really enjoyed my first visit exploring Lisbon and hope to go back.
 After reading up on what to do, I decided that I wanted to focus mainly on the new Lisbon rather than the old and traditional Lisbon.
 That’s not to say that I didn’t see the historical sites, but I did find many of the things that are giving Lisbon its new image.
 Granted some of the new changes are slowing down since their economy has been struggling.
 I saw some areas that have been totally redone and are thriving while some are a little sketchy with empty buildings and a great deal of graffiti.
 It reminded me a little of Berlin in that way.
 But all in all, this is a very fun city to explore.

 I found it a great walking city.
 But note it is hilly like San Francisco so bring good walking shoes.
 I also suggest that you consider buying the Lisboa Pass which includes admission to many of the museums and historical sites.

 Explore Chiado and Bairro Alto: Walk the streets, see some great tiles decorating the old buildings, sit in a café, explore great retail stores and try some good restaurants!
 Make sure to stop in at Sao Roche at Largo Trindade Coelho which has wonderful altars and one of the most beautiful painted ceilings I have seen.
 You will definitely see the Electrico 28 in Chiado which is the old electric street car which adds to the charm of the city.